Updated: November 27, 2024

 Rental yields in Lisbon

-While the Lisbon City average for rental yields is 5.2 percent, some neighborhoods will prove to be a better investment option than others.
+While the average for rental yields in Lisbon City is 5.2 percent, some neighborhoods will prove to be a better investment option than others.
 Also, if you look at the Lisbon Metropolitan Area, rental yields were higher, standing at 6.7 percent.
 You can see the rental yields for the Metropolitan Area and for Lisbon neighborhoods below.

 Area | Rental Yields (%) |